sauravlhs/LENS-Assignment/README.md

 ![Slack notification](image.png)

-- Once all the pipeline, required dependencies are setup we can start the pipeline
+- Once all the pipeline, required dependencies, and configurations are set up (including Terraform, Docker, Kubernetes, and necessary secrets), we can start the CI/CD pipeline

 - Pipeline will start once there is a new commit to the "main" branch and will follow as below